Wrongful Murder Conviction Overturned: Andrew Wilson Released After 32 Years

 — EBONY MAGAZINE (@EBONYMag) March 17, 2017

-After ordering that Wilson be released from prison as soon as possible, Superior Court Judge Laura F. Priver said, “I think this is justice.”
+After ordering that Wilson be released from prison as soon as possible, Superior Court Judge Laura F. Priver said, “I think this is justice”.

 The Los Angeles Times reported that for 30 years Andrew Wilson’s mother, Margie Davis, wrote letters to anyone and everyone who might have the power to right the terrible wrong against her son, and her message was always the same.